parsehex/BuddyGenAI/README.md

   - [ ] TTS
     - [ ] Planned: [kokoro-js](https://www.npmjs.com/package/kokoro-js)
   - [ ] Transcription
+- [ ] Games: Play a game while your buddy chats with you
+  - _Work in progress_
 - [ ] Install the app as a PWA
 - [ ] Buddy/AI memory
   - Primitive version of this with Options -> General -> Your Description
-- [ ] Games: Play a game while your buddy chats with you _In-progress_
 - [ ] Buddy Encounters: Randomly-generated Buddies will show up, giving you the choice to Save or Ignore them.
   - The feature might be designed to emulate a friend-matching service.